argumatronic/argumatronic/posts/2016-03-29-LambdaConf-sponsorship.markdown

 Amar Shah has since published [an anguished post](http://amar47shah.github.io/posts/2016-03-28-lambdaconf-yarvin.html) about the process that ultimately encouraged me to stick by my decision -- our decision -- that remaining sponsors and attendees of LambdaConf is the right thing for us to do:

 > I’m brand-new to functional programming.
 Hell, if you count by years in the industry you’ll see that I’m almost brand-new to software development.
 I don’t live in a “tech city.”
 Far from it.
 I don’t work for a company with a conference budget.
 Since functional programming isn’t part of our tech stack at work, I receive no support from my employer to attend an FP conference even if I am speaking at it.
-I turned down an enthusiastic invitation to speak at Lambda Days 2016 in Poland simply because I could not afford to go.
+I turned down an enthusiastic invitation to speak at Lambda Days 2016 in Poland simply because I could not afford to go.<br><br>
 > Hence, I was overjoyed to be selected to speak at LambdaConf 2016.
 Why?
 Because LambdaConf commits to providing speakers with accommodation.
 Because LambdaConf welcomes presentations on beginner-level subjects.
 Because everything I had read about LambdaConf for a full year seemed to indicate that they were doing everything right, from childcare and diversity scholarships to partnering with associated mini-confs to fostering an atmosphere that attendees raved about.
-Until he committed to a decision that may end LambdaConf for good, De Goes was onto something.
+Until he committed to a decision that may end LambdaConf for good, De Goes was onto something.<br><br>
 > For me, the quandary is, “If I don’t take this opportunity now to build relationships in the functional programming community, when will I have the chance again?”
 When will I have another shot at a cheap trip to an FP conference?
 When will I be asked to speak on an FP topic again?

 We're not sponsoring the conference because we endorse Yarvin. **We're sponsoring the conference because we want the other speakers to have their opportunity to speak**, and we want all the FP enthusiasts, from beginner to advanced, to come together and share what they've got and learn from each other.
 We're sponsoring the conference because pulling out means we cut off all these other people, good people, just to spite Yarvin.